HexeBianca/data-quest/README.md

-# Citizen Quest: Freiheit
+# Data Quest

-A game about Freedom.
+A MaRDI game based on the Citizen Quest game engine.

 Based on the interactive exhibit [Citizen Quest](https://github.com/IMAGINARY/citizen-quest), developed by [Imaginary](https://about.imaginary.org/) for [Futurium](https://futurium.de/de/citizen-quest).